-As for subject matter even Eliot, the High Priest of Modernism and devoutly Anglican, delves into the tawdry when it suits him.
-Among his collected oeuvre are poems and one dramatic piece featuring Apeneck Sweeney, a character likely to fit in well with Queenie, Burrs, Mr. Black and the other reprobates attending the party March describes.
-He sets one poem, Sweeney Among the Nightingales, in a restaurant or brothel somewhere in South America:
+As for subject matter even Eliot, the High Priest of Modernism and devoutly Anglican, delved into the tawdry when it suited him.
+Among his collected oeuvre are poems and one dramatic piece featuring Apeneck Sweeney, a character likely to fit in well with Queenie, Burrs, Mr. Black, and the other reprobates attending the party March describes.
+He set one poem, Sweeney Among the Nightingales, in a restaurant or brothel somewhere in South America:

 Gloomy Orion and the Dog

 Overturns a coffee-cup,